 Materials: Description of the invention and any proposed claims.
 Description of the problem the new invention solves.
 Description of any existing solutions to the problem solved.

-How to Patent – Help Getting a Patent Available Online
+5 Steps to Patent – Help Getting a Patent for an Invention

 Carson Patents offers all services needed to seek a protection for your invention.
 We provide online expert help for inventors with utility, plant, and design inventions.

 Patent Confidentiality: Invention disclosures to patent practitioners are covered by client controlled privilege.
 You are free to discuss your invention with a licensed patent practitioner.